MariiaNikitash/MariiaNikitash.github.io/index.md

 * Lab 12

     This lab was my favorite because it provided hands-on experience in creating a visually appealing animation using C++ and GraphicsMagick.
-I enjoyed learning how to manipulate color channels, apply mathematical functions like sine waves for smooth transitions, and combine them to generate a dynamic gradient.
+I enjoyed learning how to manipulate color channels, apply mathematical functions like `sin()` for smooth transitions, and combine them to generate a dynamic gradient.
 The step-by-step instructions and clear explanations made the process enjoyable and educational, enhancing my understanding of image processing in programming.